Panjiri (Panjeeri)

 Roast The Flour

 - Heat the remaining ghee in the same pan.
-You can wipe the pan with a kitchen tissue if there is some black residue from the frying of ingredients earlier.
+You can wipe the pan with a kitchen tissue if there is some black residue from the roasting of ingredients earlier.

 - Add whole wheat flour and semolina.

-- Fry the flour on medium heat until slightly browned.
+- Roast the flour on medium heat until slightly browned.
 It will take 10-12 minutes for the flour to roast well.
-Keep stirring continuously otherwise the flour will burn from the bottom of the pan.
+Stir continuously; otherwise, the flour will burn from the bottom of the pan.

-- Once the flour is nicely browned and a nutty aroma starts to come from it, remove the pan from heat.
+- Remove the pan from heat once the flour is nicely browned and a nutty aroma starts to emerge.

 - Cool the flour for 10-12 minutes.